IO Performance Rails

 uv run python scripts/benchmark_io_arrow.py --suite all

-Run the file-format suite:
+Run the public file-format API suite:

 uv run python scripts/benchmark_io_file.py --suite all